LottaJohnsson/commons-lang/report.md

 2. What are the limitations of your own tool?

 Our tool does not account for all ternary operators.
+It also requires manual implementation to extend to new functions.

 3. Are the results of your tool consistent with existing coverage tools?